ssbc/go-ssb-room/docs/deployment.md

 sudo ./insert-user -repo "/var/lib/go-ssb-room" "@Bp5Z5TQKv6E/Y+QZn/3LiDWMPi63EP8MHsXZ4tiIb2w=.ed25519"
 ```

+It will ask you to create a password to access the web-front-end.
 You can now login in the web-front-end using these credentials